 This is one of the most up to date environment-related statutes in the country (Okidi, 2006).
 It has introduced comprehensive and, in many instances, radical, changes to the legal framework for the management of the water sector in Kenya (Mumma, 2005).
-These reforms revolve around the following four themes (Mumma, 2005): the separation of the management of water resources from the provision of water services; the separation of policy making from day to day administration and regulation; decentralization of functions to lower level state organs; and the involvement of non-government entities in the management of water resources and in the provision of water resources and in provision of water services is thus clearly recognized.
+These reforms revolve around the following four themes (Mumma, 2005): the separation of the management of water resources from the provision of water services; the separation of policy making from day to day administration and regulation; decentralization of functions to lower level state organs; and the involvement of non-government entities in the management of water resources and in the provision of water services.
+The role of non-government entities in the management of water resources and in provision of water services is thus clearly recognized.
 The Water Act goes hand in hand with the Water Quality Regulations, Legal Notice No.120 (Kenya Gazette Supplement No.68, 29th September 2006 - Legislative Supplement No.36) which regulates, amongst others, water for industrial use and effluent discharge, providing standards and monitoring guidelines for effluent discharge into the environment.